TrailGenic™ Activation Protocol

 • sleep remains stable or improves

-• no excessive fatigue or performance decline is present
+• no excessive fatigue or decline is present

 Progression must follow physiological readiness, not arbitrary timelines.